Apamea cogitata (Smith, 1891)

 Photograph copyright: Merrill A. Peterson

-Apamea cogitata is a common medium-sized moth (FW length 18–20 mm) with dark red-brown forewings with light ochre filling of the reniform spot that flies in forests and wetlands during the summer.
+Apamea cogitata is a common, medium-sized moth (FW length 18–20 mm) that flies in forests and wetlands during the summer.
+It has dark red-brown forewings with light ochre filling of the reniform spot.
 The outer margin of the forewing is weakly scalloped.
 The forewing is even dark brick-red, slightly darker and grayer on the costa and near the outer margin.
 Some specimens have lighter orange-red or ochre distal to the reniform spot.
 The basal, antemedial, and postmedial lines are dark red-brown with slightly paler filling but are usually only evident on the costa where the filling is light gray.
 A faint dark median line parallels the postmedial line below the cell when evident.
 The subterminal line is powdery pale gray or ochre, irregular with a weak W-mark on M3 and CuA1.
 The fringe is concolorous.
 The orbicular spot is outline with dark red-brown and is faint.
 It is sometimes filled with a few pale scales.
 The reniform spot is kidney-shaped with slightly longer lower half, partially outline and filled with light to medium ochre scales and a thin gray central crescent.
 The claviform spot is dark red-brown, faint.
 The hindwing is tan-gray, darker gray toward the outer margin, with slightly darker gray discal spot and vein, and terminal line.
 The hindwing fringe is pale tan with a distinct pink tint.
 The head and thorax are dark red-brown.
 The male antenna is beaded.

 This species can usually be identified by the combination of medium size, uniform brick-red color, and ochre and gray-filled reniform spot.
 Apamea scoparia is similar but usually larger with a forewing length greater than 20 mm.
 The pale scales in its reniform are around the perimeter and not in the center of the spot, and its forewing lines are better defined with dark spots on the tips of the teeth.
 Some forms of Helotropha reniformis resemble A. scoparia, but it is darker brown with a dark gray terminal area.